Surfshark vs Atlas VPN

 Which of these VPNs work in China?

-Using a VPN isn’t always so simple in China due to the Great Firewall of China.
-The sophisticated censorship system blocks a wide range of websites and apps.
+Using a VPN isn’t always so simple in China due to the Great Firewall.
+This sophisticated censorship system blocks a wide range of websites and apps.
 This includes the websites of VPNs such as Surfshark and Atlas VPN.
 Like most VPNs, Atlas VPN is unable to navigate the wide range of techniques employed such as IP blocking.

 Setup and interface